SteveMiller7/Beat-the-goalie/README.md

 This warning appeared in regard to the meta data.
 I added keywords and a description to the metadata which in turn brought the SEO score up from 90 to 100.

+### Final Results

 ![Update Lighthouse score](https://i.imgur.com/CiXLCOb.png)

+Good results accross the board after the change to the meta information warning.

+## Code Validation

+Regular validation was carried out on html, css and js using the following websites

+- validator.w3.org
+- jigsaw.w3.org
+- jshint.com

+jshint.com was especially helpful with finding faults in functions and rectifying them.